Vonage/vonage-python-sdk/README.md

 | Verify API            | General Availability |     ✅     |
 | Voice API             | General Availability |     ✅     |

+## asyncio Support

+[asyncio](https://docs.python.org/3/library/asyncio.html) is a library to write **concurrent** code using the **async/await** syntax.

+We don't currently support asyncio in the Python SDK but we are planning to do so in upcoming releases.

 ## Contributing

 We :heart: contributions!
 But if you plan to work on something big or controversial, please [contact us](mailto:devrel@vonage.com) first!